chikacc/Trove/com.trove.spatialqueries/Documentation~/how-it-works-bvh.md

 To query the BVH:
 * Get the BVH from its singleton entity (created in the BVH template)
 * Create a query collector.
 This is a struct that handles collecting results as they are processed.
-You can create your own collectors, but by default, you can just ust the `BVH<MyBVHNodeData>.DefaultQueryCollector` which simply collects all results.
+You can create your own collectors, but by default, you can just ust the `DefaultQueryCollector<MyBVHNodeData>` which simply collects all results.
 * Make queries with the query methods (ex: `BVH.QueryAABB()`, `BVH.QueryRay()`, `BVH.QuerySphere()`), taking a collector as parameter.

 he following code is an example of a `IJobEntity` that makes BVH queries: